-Amy Sherlock is deputy editor of frieze and is based in London, UK.
+Amy Sherlock is a writer and editor based in London, UK.

 The strengths of regional approaches in a country deeply divided by the dual crises of Covid-19 and Brexit